 Philippa Treadwell who lived in Oman from 1975-79, died in England on Friday 19thApril 2013 after a very short hospital stay.

 Philippa was an indefatigable explorer of Oman – achieving many unreported probable firsts for a non-Omani including her find of the Tower Tombs at Jaylah and creating awareness of the the vast Green Turtle nesting beach at Ras Al Jinz and was a pioneer of the north face ascent from Wadi Saatan to Jebel Shams.
 Philippa as a diplomat’s wife also dealt with key visits into Oman, including that by Queen Elizabeth in 1979.
-My abiding memory of her is a visit into Oman which started at Heathrow, where a minor accident caused one of her ribs to be cracked; yet her determination to re-visit Oman overcame the pain for some three weeks of travel, usually off road.
+My abiding memory of her is a visit by her into Oman which started at Heathrow, where a minor accident caused one of her ribs to be cracked; yet her determination to re-visit Oman overcame the pain for some three weeks of travel, usually off road.
 Philippa made many friends in Oman who, like me, will no doubt remember her charm, strength of character and passion for life.